jwt27/djgpp-cvs/README.md

 [for fedora](https://copr.fedorainfracloud.org/coprs/stsp/dosemu2/).<br/>
 Then run `make`.<br/>
 For installing run `sudo make install`.<br/>
-Like gcc needs binutils in order to produce executables, dj64 needs [djstub](https://github.com/stsp/djstub/) package for the same purpose.
-That package installs `djstubify` and `djstrip` binaries that are needed for the final building steps.
+Like gcc should be accompanied with binutils in order to produce executables, dj64 need to be accompanied with [djstub](https://github.com/stsp/djstub/) package for the same purpose.
+That package installs `djstubify`, `djstrip` and `djlink` binaries that are needed for the final building steps.

 ## installing from pre-built packages
 For the ubuntu package please visit